Archive for ‘PHP’

 CodeIgniter 1.7 Professional Development – Review

-I am done a considerable amount of web development over the years ranging from HTML to MySQL/PHP driven web applications utilizing the power of such things as javascript, AJAX, jQuery and many more…
+I have done a considerable amount of web development over the years ranging from HTML to MySQL/PHP driven web applications utilizing the power of such things as javascript, AJAX, jQuery and many more…

 I finally decided that it was about time for me to get serious and look into a FrameWork to better standardize my work.
 As such, I purchased a couple books on the matter, one of which was CodeIgniter 1.7 Professional Development by Adam Griffiths (272 pages) and published by PACKT Publishing.